VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 # It is defined in dots (physical pixels) per inch
 # The default value is 96.
 dpi=96

+# The filename of the shared library for the external driver.
+# The equivalent environment variable: MG_GAL_DRM_DRIVER
+exdriver=libhidrmdrivers.so.0
 ```

 ### Section `libinput`